Probability of Event A OR Event B

 01:20

-The General OR Rule for Non-Mutually Exclusive Events
+The General OR Rule for All Events